-Students are expected to spend one semester studying at one of the other campuses in the NYU Global Network.
-Many of the courses they need for their major are also offered at these other campuses, so that while away from Shanghai students can continue to fulfill many of their major requirements.
-Students may petition the Academic Standards Committee with a study plan for an additional semester and in rare cases two.
+Students are required to spend one semester studying at one of the other campuses in the NYU global network and most will do so for two semesters.
+Many of the courses they need for their major are also offered at these other campuses, so that while away from Shanghai students can continue to fulfill many of their major requirements and make normal progress toward graduation.
+Students may petition the Academic Standards Committee with a study plan for a third semester.
+The earliest a student may study away is fall of their junior year and they must be in attendance in Shanghai in their final semester (typically spring of senior year).
+NYU's global network requires students to have a 3.00 cumulative grade point average to study away, students with a GPA below 3.00 should discuss their options with their advisor.
+Students should have completed Elementary Chinese II before they study away.

-While they are not required, three-week January Term intensive courses will be available to students, as will summer session courses at NYU Shanghai or elsewhere within the Global Network.
+While they are not required, three-week January Term intensive courses will be available to students, as will summer session courses at NYU Shanghai or elsewhere within the global network.
 J-Term, Summer, and course overloads classes incur additional tuition costs for the students that take those classes.
 Cost of attendance varies between the Global Academic Centers.